 - For students who do not require a visa to study in Germany:

 31 July (for the following winter semester)

 Starting from 1 August, yearly

-For more information, please download our leaflet to the MBA programme (PDF)
+For more information, please download our leaflet for the MBA programme (PDF).

 Find out more general application information via our FAQs for MBA applicants.